 • The thesis evaluation is based on extent and originality of research, argumentation, writing quality, etc.

-Mid-May: Celebration!
+Wednesday, May 14, 2025: Celebration!
 Senior Public Policy Dinner, Speaker Presentations, & Capstone Prizes

 Note: If you are planning to graduate prior to Spring quarter please contact the Public Policy Administrator for your BA draft due dates.